 This is a delicious recipe for Christmas morning breakfast.

-The image of panettone leftovers on the counter is a classic in our kitchen once the holiday season is over.
+The image of panettone leftovers on the counter is a classic in our kitchen once the holiday season ends.
 The same goes for the golden pandoro.

 - Panettone: it's the main ingredient, and how good it is will directly affect the texture and flavor of this bread pudding.